Self-Guided Tour of Paterson's UGRR Locations

 3. There are a number of locations that are walkable from each other, even close together, but the distances may be excessive for some.
 Please plan ahead for alternative transportation if distances and time might be a factor for you.
 However, also keep in mind that a number of the locations are not comfortably walkable due to excessive distances from the others.
 It would be most feasible to use a car or bike if you wish to visit all the sites on the same day.

 5. After you locate the sign, point your smart phone camera at the QR code, and a website address will be automatically downloaded from the code.
-Your preferred web browser will take you to the webpage on this site that will tell about the location.
+Your preferred web browser will take you to the page on this site that will tell about the location in detail.

 6. When you are finished, move on to the next location.